This mobile of feathery clouds will twist and turn in a gentle breeze. It even includes rain clouds with sparkling showers!

 - The nimbostratus and cumulus clouds are lower in the atmosphere; tie those clouds to the short skewer.

 Tip: If you used two pieces of thread in the long, nimbostratus cloud, be sure that both pieces of thread are tied to the skewer at approximately the same length.
 This will help to keep the cloud level.

 - Use two pieces of thread and tie the ends of the short skewer to two points on the long skewer.
 The short skewer (and the clouds that are lowest in the atmosphere) will hang below the long skewer.

 Tip: You might have to try several hanging spots to get the clouds to hang level.

 - Now, tie a thread near the center of the long stick.
 Again, you may have to experiment to find the right spot to balance the weight of the mobile.
 Use this thread to hang the mobile somewhere that it can dance freely in the breeze!

 Download a PDF of this activity.

 Seeing through the clouds

 CloudSat is an Earth satellite that studies the clouds in ways never before possible.
-CloudSat's instrument can actually slice through the clouds to see what’s inside.
-It sends out radar signals that bounce off the water in the clouds and return to the CloudSat instrument.
-The signal that bounces back tells CloudSat how thick the clouds are and how much water they contain.
-Its data helps scientists understand all the important things to know about clouds.
+CloudSat's instrument can see what’s inside the clouds.
+It sends out radar signals that bounce off the water in the clouds and then bounce back to the CloudSat instrument.
+This signal tells CloudSat how thick the clouds are and how much water they contain.

 Here is a CloudSat poster showing all the cloud types and comparing their altitudes in the sky.